DigiBP/Team-Victorinox/README.md

 2. The physician fills out the patient form.
 3. Run Scenario 1: google sheets -> HTTP POST method API call sends a json object to camunda.

-   a) Task list
+The following are done automatically in the camunda cockpit:

-   b) Start process
+   a) Task list opened

-   c) Choose process
+   b) Start process button clicked

-   d) Start
+   c) process to be started chosen

-   e) Process is done automatically
+   d) process started

 The form then needs to be claimed and the verify check box needs to be selected by the pharmacy employee manually.